 Areas of Specialization in Private Practice

 - Codependency, Adult Children of Alcoholics, childhood trauma/abuse.
 Family of origin issues that interfere with your life.

 - Interpersonal Skills to develop healthier ways of relating to others.

-Over the time I have been in private practice, I have developed specialization in working with social anxiety, codependency, Adult Children of Alcoholics, and relationship issues.
+Over the time I have been in private practice, I have developed a specialization in working with social anxiety, codependency, Adult Children of Alcoholics, and relationship issues.
 In order to develop these areas of special focus, I have actively studied and developed methods for working effectively with my clients on these issues.

 Clinical training presentations:

 - Employee Assistance Program Association, The Unique Benefits of Group Psychotherapy – Fall 1995

 - Northern California Group Psychotherapy Association: Group therapy presentation -1996

 - Calif.
 Psychological Association: Effective and Dynamic Psychotherapy Groups, Annual Conference -1996